 There are many different ways that scanning electron microscopy and X-ray microanalysis can aid studies of materials.
-For applications relating to cement, see SEM of cementitious materials but on this page, we'll have a quick look at some of the equipment used.
+For applications relating to cement, see "Scanning Electron Microscopy of Cement and Concrete".
+Here on this page, we'll have a quick look at the SEM and ancillary equipment.

 Invented some 50 years ago, SEM is now a mature technique and is applied widely in many scientific applications.

 A normal scanning electron microscope operates at a high vacuum.
 The basic principle is that a beam of electrons is generated by a suitable source, typically a tungsten filament or a field emission gun.
 The electron beam is accelerated through a high voltage (e.g.: 20 kV) and pass through a system of apertures and electromagnetic lenses to produce a thin beam of electrons., then the beam scans the surface of the specimen by means of scan coils (like the spot in a cathode-ray tube "old-style" television).